fusepoolP3/overall-architecture/d51-deliverable.md

 -   Every piece of information (data) has its own identifier (URI/IRI).
 -   Those identifiers can be resolved via the web (HTTP),
 -   which acts as a generalized API for developers.
--   Standardized vocabularies describe the meaning of the data,
+-   Standardised vocabularies describe the meaning of the data,
 -   and allow to relate information with each other.

 The Linked Data technology stack [Bizer2009] provides many ways to